Carrots Are Orange

 Create a visual walk.
 Take the sounds heard from your walk or The Listening Walk book and ask your child to lay the cards out as he hears the sounds.

-Create a grid of images and as your child meanders and walks throughout his neighborhood or home, he can mark off those sounds that he hears and identifies.
+Create a grid of images, and as your child meanders and walks throughout his neighborhood or home, he can mark off the sounds he hears and identifies.

-Play a short “sound scene” and ask your child to identify a few sounds within that scene.
+This is a super fun listening game!
+Classical musical storytelling at its best.
+Sit in a circle, play a short “sound scene,” and ask the children to identify a few sounds within that scene.

 So, voila.